davepadget/Vinnila-Web-Boilerplate/README.md

 Clone or download the repository to get started.
 You can modify the code as needed to create your own website.
 # Dependencies

-The website uses the ~latest version of Bootstrap and jQuery~strike~.
+The website uses the ~latest version of Bootstrap and jQuery~.
 These dependencies are included in the repository, so you don't need to install anything to get started.
 # Contributing

 Contributions to this project are welcome.
 If you notice any bugs or have ideas for new features, feel free to open a pull request.